laconicman/YooMoneyAPIClient/README.md

 # YooMoney (YooKassa) client library

-Project is using [Swift OpenAPI Generator](https://github.com/apple/swift-openapi-generator), connected as plugin, so it automatically regenerates the code to reflect changes made to OpenAPI specifiation in `openapi.yaml`.
+Project is using [Swift OpenAPI Generator](https://github.com/apple/swift-openapi-generator), connected as plugin, so it semi-automatically regenerates the code to reflect changes made to OpenAPI specifiation in `openapi.yaml`.
 Keep this in mind if you need to make changes to API related logic and feel free to propose pull requests.

-> **Disclaimer:** This is unoficial project, build only based on [the ofical doc](https://yookassa.ru/developers/api).
+> **Disclaimer:** This is unofficial project, build only based on [the official doc](https://yookassa.ru/developers/api).
 OpenAPI specification was as well build by the author of the project since no official one was provided even by requests.

 ## Overview